Jahia/versions-cleaner/README.md

 ### <a name="how-to-interrupt"></a>How to interrupt an execution?

-Run the below code in a Groovy console
+Run the below code in a Groovy console.
+In case of a Jahia Cluster, this has to be executed on the JVM where the purge is running.
+If you have triggered it with the Karaf command, this means the same server.
+If you use the scheduled background execution, this means the procesing server.

 ```
 System.setProperty("versions-cleaner.interrupt", "true")